rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 ##### Once the user submits (OnSubmit)
 A user submitting a form will be expecting to move on or to be reminded of existing errors.
 They may be on a location of the page where they are unable to see individual invalidated form fields.
-It may benefit user of longer forms to be presented with a [validation summary](#validation-summaries) that can reiterate the errors and guide them to the locations needing work.
+It may benefit user of longer forms to be presented with a [validation summary](../validation-notifications/#validation-summary) that can reiterate the errors and guide them to the locations needing work.

-OnSubmit is a user expected location to offer validation.
+OnSubmit is a user-expected location to offer validation.
 While less optimal than onChange, this event is preferable to OnInput.
 Users in a completion mindset may knowingly move through a form, even once aware of errors, and wait to submit prior to addressing additional form needs.
 Consider pairing OnChange progressively with onSubmit validation.
 A user who receives errors after submitting the form may no longer be able to see the input errors due to page scroll or some other limiting factor, in this case they may find a validation summary useful or needed.